vero-nika-2828/GlottoLotto_Matching-game/README.md

 ## Imagery

-Images used were selected from pexels to reflect photographer's main areas of focus and they support the themes of pet, product and nature photography.
+Images used were selected from pixabay with the theme of animated animals

+## Sound

+Sound used was selected from pixabay

 ## Wireframes
 <details>